cristhosebyrasp/Intro_to_Django/Intro.md

 # Introduction to Django

-Discover Django web framework and learn to build your own interactive website app using Python, HTML, CSS and JavaScript.
+Discover Django web framework and learn to become a fullstack developer and build your own interactive website app using Python, HTML, CSS and JavaScript.

 <!-- IMAGE
 Caption: Introduction to Django Framework